MingyuYang-Yale/BENG469/SP21/Assignment1/2021-02-11/README.md

 ### Software

 #### Modules
-common software we have installed is available using module.
+common software YCRC have installed is available using module.
 Load a module to use the software:
 ```
 module load Python   (loads default version)